 If you are technical you might wonder where the C code is, given the name of this site.
 Non-techies may just be wondering why the name of the site.
 I (Daniel Dickinson) chose the name because C is the first ‘real’ programming language I learned.
 I don’t count assembler, which is too low level to really be a language, nor BASIC which was a training language.
 While one could write useful programs with BASIC, the same can be said of POSIX shell scripting, but POSIX shell is not built for the purpose of writing standalone applications or utilities, and thus I do not include either as a ‘real’ language.

 I’ve had quite an interesting (read challenging) life and managed to do some pretty good work despite all of that.
-On this site, I am mostly focused on topics like firmware development, web development, work history, and the various professional and hobby activities that are what far too many folks see as the only things that make a person’s life valuable or make a person’s life matter.
+On this site, however, I am mostly focused on topics that are either personal or political, rather than ‘real work’ like firmware development, web development, work history, and the various professional and hobby activities that are what far too many folks see as the only things that make a person’s life valuable or make a person’s life matter.

 Programming language invented by Kernigan & Ritchie